Manual Handling Training- ‘SAID’

 In regards to training…Adaptation occurs in response to the ‘SAID’ principle- specific adaptation to imposed demand.

-If the rehabilitation or training at no point looks like the task, how can someone improve at it?
+If the rehabilitation or manual handling training at no point looks like the task, how can someone improve at it?

 Back to Blog Home